nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 	pizza_name
 ```

-5. How many Vegetarian and Meatlovers were ordered by each customer?\*\*
+**5. How many Vegetarian and Meatlovers were ordered by each customer?**

 ```sql
 SELECT